Documentation

 CapyDB is intentionally boring in the best way.
 You get Postgres plus the few workflows that keep shipping teams out of trouble.

 The goal is to let you keep your existing stack and swap infrastructure, not force a new way of writing apps.
+Everything in these docs works against plain Postgres connections and a plain HTTP API.

 Current deployment model